-Same-sex marriages (SSM) in Michigan.
+Same-sex marriages (SSM) and LGBT protection in Michigan.

 Current status; constitutional amendment;

 public opinion polls;

 The acronym "SSM" refers to marriage by same-sex couples.

 In 2004, an amendment to the Michigan Constitution was approved by voters.
 It prevents the relationships of same-sex couples from being recognized by the state, either by allowing them to marry, or permitting them to enter into a civil union or a domestic partnership.
 They are to be regarded as mere roommates.
 They and their children are devoid of protections that are automatically given to married opposite-sex couples.

 Public opinion polls have shown a continual rise in support by the Michigan public for same-sex marriage.
 Support rose from 24% in 2004 to 57% by 2013-MAY.
 Approval of SSM in Michigan appears to be slightly higher than among Americans nationally and is probably pushing 60% by early 2014.

 April DeBoer of Detroit has adopted a special needs daughter.
 Ryanne, 3.
 Her same-sex partner of six years, Jayne Rowse, has adopted two special needs sons Jacob, 3 and Nolan, 4.
 State law prohibits them from jointly adopting their three children.
 If they were married, joint adoption would have been a routine procedure.
 They launched a lawsuit in federal court during 2012 to have the court change the adoption law.
 However, federal District Court judge Bernard Friedman suggested that their underlying problem was actually the 2004 constitutional amendment that prohibits them from marrying.
 They altered the lawsuit accordingly.
 Oral arguments were held on 2013-JUL-10.
 The court's ruling was expected in 2013-OCT.
 However, it went to trial on 2014-FEB-25.